-As of March 31, 2011, there were three Health Care Cost Recovery Actions pending against Liggett.
+As of June 30, 2011, there were two Health Care Cost Recovery Actions pending against Liggett, both of which are inactive.
 Other cigarette manufacturers are also named in these cases.
 The claims asserted in health care cost recovery actions vary.
 Although, typically, no specific damage amounts are pled, it is possible that requested damages might be in the billions of dollars.
 In these cases, plaintiffs typically assert equitable claims that the tobacco industry was "unjustly enriched" by their payment of health care costs allegedly attributable to smoking and seek reimbursement of those costs.
-Relief sought by some, but not all, plaintiffs include punitive damages, multiple damages and other statutory damages and penalties, injunctions prohibiting alleged marketing and sales to minors, disclosure of research, disgorgement of profits, funding of antismoking programs, additional disclosure of nicotine yields, and payment of attorney and expert witness fees.
+Relief sought by some, but not all, plaintiffs include punitive damages, multiple damages and other statutory damages and penalties, injunctions prohibiting alleged marketing and sales to minors, disclosure of research, disgorgement of profits, funding of anti-smoking programs, additional disclosure of nicotine yields, and payment of attorney and expert witness fees.